Why does Trump want Greenland and why is it so important?

 What do Greenlanders think?

-Trump’s frequent posturing about Greenland strikes right at the heart of the territory’s politics, which has long been shaped by Denmark’s colonial legacy and a push for independence.
+Trump’s frequent posturing about Greenland strikes right at the heart of the territory’s politics, which have long been shaped by Denmark’s colonial legacy.

-Greenland was incorporated into Denmark in 1953, as a tide of decolonization swept the globe following World War II.
-In 1979 it was granted home rule; in 2009 it achieved self-government but its foreign, security, defense and monetary policy are all still controlled by Denmark.
+It was incorporated into Denmark in 1953 as a tide of decolonization swept the globe following World War II, then granted home rule in 1979.
+In 2009 it achieved self-government, but its foreign, security, defense and monetary policy are all still controlled by Denmark.

-During recent election campaigns, Greenland’s politicians have promised to take steps towards independence but have not offered a concrete timeline to do so.
+Greenland’s politicians have promised to take steps towards independence, but have not offered a concrete timeline.
 While not all Greenlanders want independence from Denmark, few want to trade Danish for US leadership.

 Greenland’s Prime Minister Jens-Frederik Nielsen called the US’s rhetoric “completely unacceptable.”